GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    parameter, and *width* is map width (map height is automatically computed from the implied map scale and region).

-The projections available in *GMT* are presented in Figure .
+The projections available in *GMT* are presented in Figure :ref:`gmt_projections`.
 For details on all *GMT* projections and the required parameters, see the :doc:`psbasemap` man page.
 We will also show examples of every projection in the next Chapters, and a quick summary of projection syntax was given in Chapter `GMT overview and quick reference`.

+.. _gmt_projections:

 .. figure:: /_images/GMT_-J.*
    :width: 500 px
    :align: center

-   The 30+ map projections and coordinate transformations available in *GMT*.
+   The 30+ map projections and coordinate transformations available in *GMT*

 Map frame and axes annotations: The **-B** option